Dr Peter Taylor

 I currently do not teach on any modules, however I am happy to supervise and train students on research projects.
 Typical projects may involve computational modelling, dynamical systems theory, network science, graph theory and neuroimaging, all in the context of brain diseases / disorders.
 Please get in touch if you are interested in working with me.

 - Sinha N, Dauwels J, Kaiser M, Cash SS, Westover MB, Wang Y, Taylor PN.
 Predicting neurosurgical outcomes in focal epilepsy patients using computational modelling.
-Brain 2016.
-In Press.
+Brain 2016, Epub ahead of print.

 - Taylor PN, Wang Y, Kaiser M. Within brain area tractography suggests local modularity using high resolution connectomics.
-Scientific Reports 2016.
-In Press.
+Scientific Reports 2017, 7, 39859.

 - Baier G, Taylor PN, Wang Y. Understanding epileptiform after-discharges as self-terminating transients. arXiv 2016, 1610.00262.
 Submitted.